 Star Apple: This luscious fruit appears in variations of dark purple to green with a soft pulp flesh core.
 Jamaicans often refer to the star apple as the “mean” fruit as they never fall from their stems even after they’ve ripened.
 Still, the star apple offers a generous helping of sweet satisfaction, though you should try to avoid the skin as it can be rather bitter.
 The pulp was traditionally used with sweetened milk to make a dessert called ‘matrimony’.

 Stinking Toe: This rather peculiar fruit gets its name from its semblance to a big fat toe.
-Its accompanying odour may make you hesitant; however the large seed pod actually houses a delicious, sweet but mealy pulp.
+Its accompanying odor may make you hesitant; however, the large seed pod actually houses a delicious, sweet but mealy pulp.
 Found on one of the largest trees in the Caribbean, ‘Tinking Toe’ is also used in folk medicine to alleviate headaches and rheumatism.

 Susumber (Gully beans): these small bitter-tasting green berries are very popular in Jamaican cuisine.
 Some persons enjoy their susumber with the national dish, Ackee and Saltfish (salted codfish) or in stews and soups.
 Susumber is said to be rich in iron and the leaves have been used to make tea as a remedy for colds.